igmk/actris_mwr_pro/README.md

     to process the given date

-# 2. Setting data processing options (config file) #
+## 2. Setting data processing options (config file) #

 The settings required for running the program have to be set in the configuration file (config_radarname, see above for calling the program).
 This file includes:
 - input and output directories of the data
-- Level 1 output options (Level 1 data files comparable to the sigle input files, daily file contain all quality controlled data)
+- Level 1 output options (Level 1 data files comparable to the single input files, the daily file contain all quality controlled data)
 - Level 2 processing options:
+    - set coefficients for the LWP and IWV processing
-    - which
+    - ???
-    - overwriting of output file(s)
-    - debugging
+    -
-    - definition of output file type
-    - whether moments are calculated from spectra or copied from RPG lv1 file (this option is not available at the moment 10.7.2019)

-See config_example.m for details.
+See config_example.py for details.

-# 3. Input and output files #
+## 3. Input and output files #

 ## 3.1 Supported input files ##

 The program can handles the binary-files from RPG-HatPro:
-    i) binary files of type 1 created with RPG radar software version 1. ii) netcdf files created from i) where no additional processing has been applied.
-    iii) binary files of type 2 created with RPG radar software version 2. iv) binary files of type 3 created with RPG radar software version 3-5.
-This program automatically identifies the file type and adjusts reprocessing and creates a unified netcdf file for any of the file types i) to iv).
-Input data directory defined in config file (config.datapath).
-Data is assumed to be located in config.datapath/yyyy/mm/dd/ Note that you need to have read access to the directory.
-The option of reading RPG lv1 binary files and converting them to netcdf is not working at the moment (10.7.2019).
+    i) binary files generated by the Radiometer Physics Humidity and Temperature Profiler (RPG Hatpro).
+    The RPG HatPro binary data consist out of:
+    - .BRT-files
+    - .BLB-files
+    - .HKD.-files
+    - .MET-files
+    - .IRT-files
+    Usually these files are placed by the software in daily folders (structure is Yyyyy/Mmm/Ddd/all-the-files).
+This is also the by defould structure the program reads the data in ii)
+    iii)
+    iv)

 ## 3.2 Output files: Naming convention and types ##

-Two types of putput files are available.
-    i) general file: includes all metadata information, all flags, all spectra, all moments
-    ii) compact file: includes only moments (no spectra), some metadata Set in the config file if i), ii), or both should be created.

-Naming convention for output files:
-i) radarname_station_yyyymmddHHMMSS_program_scan.nc,
-    example: joyrad94_nya_20190710000000_P01_ZEN.nc
-ii) radarname_station_yyyymmddHHMMSS_program_scan_compact.nc,
-    example: joyrad94_nya_20190710000000_P01_ZEN_compact.nc
-where radarname and station are specified in config file, program refers to the program number (chirp table) defined in the RPG radar software, and scan is the scanning strategy also set in the RPW radar software. 'program' and 'scan' are copied from the input file name.

-Output data directory defined in config file (config.outputpath).
-Data will be written in config.outputpath/yyyy/mm/dd/*.nc If directories are not existing they will be created by the program.
-Note that you need to have write access to the target directory.
+In general, the output files generated by this processing code follow the data structure and naming convention created in the [EUMETNET Profiling Programme E-PROFILE](https://www.eumetnet.eu/).
+The developed NetCDF data structure for Microwave Radiometer will also be the final one used within ACTRIS and, therefore, the only one the data processing will deliver.
+Documentation of the E-Profile MWR-data format can be found [here](https://www.eumetnet.eu/activities/observations-programme/documents/).

+The processing has two types of Level 1 output:
+    i) hourly files which are comparable to the single input files: ii) daily file:
+All Level 1 output is quality checked.
+The different quality flags created are:
+ - Bit 1: Missing TB-value
+ - Bit 2: TB threshold (lower range)
+ - Bit 3: TB threshold (upper range)
+ - Bit 4: Spectral consistency threshold
+ - Bit 5: Receiver sanity
+ - Bit 6: Rain flag
+ - Bit 7: Solar flag

+The processing has two types of Level 2 output:

-# 4. Short description of the whole data processing (input -> Level 1 -> Level 2) #
+## 4. Short description of the whole data processing (input -> Level 1 -> Level 2) ##

+## 5. References and Links ##